timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### close

 Emitted when the shard disconnects with an unresumable close code and will not reconnect.
 The error message will contain the close code and reason if available.
-Unresumable close codes may be caused by issues that require fixing, therefore they should be checked and fixed before reconnecting to prevent spamming the api.
+Unresumable close codes are caused by issues that require fixing, therefore they should be checked and fixed before reconnecting to prevent spamming the api.

 To log other types of disconnections and reconnections use the debug event.